-When meeting pneumonia (PNEU) definition using the PNU2 criterion, identification of an eligible organism from blood or from a site-specific specimen and an imaging test may be available.
+When meeting PNEU definition using the PNU2 criterion, identification of an eligible organism from blood or from a site-specific specimen, and an imaging test may be available.
 Both the organism identification and the imaging test are diagnostic tests.
-Use the first diagnostic test for which all elements of the PNU2 criterion occur within the IWP.
+Use the first diagnostic test for which all elements of the PNU2 criterion occur within the infection window period.